 You’ll need a piece of pegboard, glue (gorilla glue works well) and mounting brackets.
 Pick out an area of the wall that is large enough to hang all of the nerf items.
 Glue your piece of pegboard to the wall.
 Hang your mounting brackets on the wall, spaced out so they support your nerf guns.
 The goal is to securely hang as many items as possible without overcrowding the board.
 You can add a small drawstring bag for the foam bullets and arrows and hang them up too.

-Nerf guns are an excellent way to get the whole family involved in a friendly game, and our outdoor toy storage idea ensures everything stays together when you finish.
+Nerf guns and water guns are an excellent way to get the whole family involved in a friendly game, and our outdoor toy storage idea ensures everything stays together and well-organized when you finish.

 Many homes have a small nook somewhere outside that isn’t big enough to create a seating area, and the space seems to go to waste.
 However, you can easily take advantage of this hidden space by creating a carefully hidden area for some of the outdoor toys your kids leave scattered around.
 If you’re not a DIYer with this outdoor toy storage idea, you can measure the area and buy a simple wooden or plastic table.
 This will form the base of your storage area.
 You can use 2x4s and a sheet of plywood to make one too.